luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 $$\frac{\Delta k}{k} = \frac{\theta}{1 - \alpha} + s (\frac{Y}{K} - \Psi) = \frac{\theta}{1 - \alpha} + s (y/k - \Psi)$$

 Where $\Psi$ is the new steady state output-to-capital ratio, y/k is the actual output-to-capital ratio which doesn't change immediately.

+#### Endogenous growth theory
+$$\Delta y_e / y_e = \Delta k_e / k_e = sc - \delta - n$$
+Examination of the equation shows that a higher saving rate (s) implies a permanently higher growth rate.
+This is the key result of the endogenous growth model.

+## Growth in an open economy
+According to the neoclassical model, convergence should occur more quickly if economies are open and there is free trade and international borrowing and lending.
+Opening up the economy should increase the rate at which countries’ capital-to-labor ratios converge.

+# Economics of Regulation
+## Regulatory interdependencies
++ Regulatory capture theory
++ Regulatory competition
++ Regulatory arbitrage